gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 While our website is hosted on Netlify and our Helm charts are hosted on Github Pages, we see usecases where it does make sense to deploy on kubernetes.

-When you have a kubernetes based platform with standardized deployment tooling, with an ingress setup with automated SSL certificates, it starts to make more an more sense to just use that.
+When you have a kubernetes based platform with standardized deployment tooling, with an ingress setup with automated SSL certificates, it starts to make more and more sense to just use that.
 You would still have to containerize your static site, and have a CI pipeline to build and deploy it.

 If your kubernetes based platform also caters to your custom networking needs, deploying your static site there could become your best option.
 Your compliance setup surely prefers using something that you already have, over onboarding another tool to your compliance framework.